 Other than your work experience, the first thing many hiring managers will notice about your resume is your writing style.
-Including too many adverbs can make your resume look inflated and bring your judgement into question.
+Writing in full paragraphs, using personal pronouns, and overusing descriptive language — like adverbs — are all red flags to recruiters.

 What are adverbs?

 For anyone in need of a quick grammar refresher: Adverbs are words we use to describe how we did something.
 Generally, adverbs are words that end in "-ly" – for example, quickly, happily, or creatively.